Managing Editors

 Christopher Till

-I am a sociologist in the School of Social Sciences at Leeds Beckett University.
-Recently I have conducted theoretical and empirical work on self-tracking of health and digital labour which are indicative of my broader interests in health and digital technologies.
+Chris isa sociologist in the School of Social Sciences at Leeds Beckett University.
+Recently he has conducted theoretical and empirical work on self-tracking of health and digital labour which are indicative of my broader interests in health and digital technologies.
 An ongoing project is looking at health inequalities and the efficacy of obesity and physical activity interventions through big data.
-I am a co-editor of Health: An Interdisciplinary Journal for the Social Study of Health, Illness and Medicine and can be found blogging at This Is Not A Sociology Blog and podcasting at the Digital Sociology Podcast.
+He is a co-editor of Health: An Interdisciplinary Journal for the Social Study of Health, Illness and Medicine and can be found blogging at This Is Not A Sociology Blog and podcasting at the Digital Sociology Podcast.

 Twitter: @chrishtill